Telling and Talking workshop for those with children 8-12yrs

 How much do they cost and what's included?

 We do not seek to make a profit from the workshops but we have to cover our costs.
 These are venue hire, facilitators' fees and expenses, training development and administrative costs.
 The price includes refreshments, lunch and the information pack.
-Unfortunately we are not able to provide childcare.
+The online fee covers facilitators' fees, IT administrator, IT costs, training development and office administrative costs.
+Unfortunately we are not able to provide childcare for the in-person workshops and it is not suitable for children to be present during the online workshops as the workshop is very busy.
+Please arrange childcare for your sessions..

 A month before the workshop date we will decide whether the numbers of booked attendees are sufficient, and will either confirm or cancel.
 If we cancel a full refund will be given.
 Cancellations received 5 weeks before the workshop date will be refunded in full.
 Cancellations notified 3-5 weeks before the date will be refunded at 50%.
 We are unable to refund cancellations received with less than 3 weeks’ notice.